cdl-saarland/pmtestbench/vagrant-setup/artifact_usage.md

 ./tests/run_tests.sh
 ```

-These tests execise the major components of the artifact and should run without
+These tests exercise the major components of the artifact and should run
-error.
+without error.

 ## Artifact Contents